JadM133/RRAEs/README.md

 This library presents all the required classes for creating customized RRAEs and training them (other architectures such as IRMAE and LoRAE are also available).

-To reproduce the results of the VRRAE paper, please refer to main-var-CNN.py
+To reproduce the results of the VRRAE paper, please refer to [this file](main-var-CNN.py)

 # Help in installation